porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

   <p-tabs-item label="4.
 Audit">
     <p-headline variant="headline-3">Make an Audit</p-headline>
     <p-text>
-      In most cases a software application is orchestrated out of many individual components, modules, micro services and even 3rd party software.
+      In most cases, a software application is orchestrated out of many individual components, modules, microservices and even 3rd party software.
 Though each of them should be tested and verified during development, we have to make sure, that they all fit into the application and are <strong>accessibility compliant</strong> as a whole.
       This is where an Accessibility Audit comes into play.
     </p-text>
-    <p-headline variant="headline-3">Pre requisites</p-headline>
+    <p-headline variant="headline-3">Prerequisites</p-headline>
     <p-text>To perform an Accessibility Audit you should define what and how to test.</p-text>
     <p-text-list>
       <p-text-list-item>